 Additional Veterans Compensation due to Defective 3M Earplugs

-Additional Veterans Disability Compensation is possible if you have been affected by the use of Defective 3M earplugs.
+Additional Compensation is owed if you have been affected by the use of Defective 3M earplugs.
 3M ear plugs have been one of the leading causes of military hearing loss in recent years.
-Millions of dollars’ worth of Dual-Ended Combat Arms™ Earplugs were manufactured and sold by 3M/Aero to the U.S. Defense Logistics Agency between 2003 and 2015.
-The military distributed these earplugs to hundreds of thousands of military personnel both domestically and stationed in Iraq and Afghanistan.
-3M/Aero was accused of defrauding the United States government by knowingly selling defective earplugs and settled a lawsuit filed on behalf of the U.S. for $9.1 million.
+Millions of dollars’ worth of Dual-Ended Combat Arms™ Earplugs were manufactured and sold by 3M/Aero to the U.S. Military between 2003 and 2015.
+The military distributed these earplugs to hundreds of thousands of military personnel both domestically and deployed in Iraq and Afghanistan.
+In 2016, the U.S. Government sued 3M/Aero for defrauding the United States government by knowingly selling defective earplugs.
+3M/Aero settled this lawsuit in 2018 for $9.1 million, therefore admitting their fraudulent conduct.

 This settlement was nothing in comparison to the profits made by 3M/Aero from the sales of these earplugs.
 And it is also noteworthy that proceeds from the settlement will not be distributed to military personnel that was affected.
 If you are one of the thousands of US servicemen and women that were given 3M/Aero earplugs while serving in the military and now suffer from hearing loss or tinnitus, you can get a free 3M Earplugs Case Evaluation from a Veterans Rights Attorney at Taylor Martino P.C.